AlanWei/react-acl-router/README.md

 ```

 ## Notes
-* For normal route, `redirect` and `component` are exclusive since normally you won't redirect user to another path while you have a valid component to render.
+* For normal route, `redirect` or `unauthorized` and `component` are exclusive since normally you won't redirect user to another path while you have a valid component to render.